WhatToBecome

 Babbel App Review

-Babbel has a dedicated mobile app.
-In addition, you can listen to your courses via their website, using your computer, smartphone, or tablet.
-The only prerequisite is that you’re connected to the internet.
-So does this mean that you can’t use Babbel while you’re offline?
+Babbel has a dedicated mobile app and a desktop feature.
+You can listen to your courses via your computer, smartphone, or tablet.
+The only prerequisite is that you connect to the internet.

-Well, the courses can be accessed offline only through the mobile app.
-That way, you can download as many lessons as you want and view them offline at a later time.
-This option isn’t available when you’re accessing the service via the website.
+You can also access all the courses offline if you use the mobile app.
+That way, you can download as many lessons as you want and view them offline later.
+This option isn’t available when accessing the service via the website.

 Babbel Language Learning Review